Computing Continuous Dynamic Time Warping of Time Series in Polynomial Time

 \begin{restatable}{lem}{claimpropagate} Each quadratic piece in the input boundary cost function propagates to at most a constant number of pieces along the output boundary.
 Propagating a quadratic piece takes constant time. \end{restatable}

-We prove Lemma~\ref{claim:propagate} in Appendix~\ref{apx:proof_of_claims}.
+We defer the proof of Lemma~\ref{claim:propagate} to Section~\ref{apx:proof_of_claims}.
 We can now state our propagation step in general.
-Divide the input boundaries into subsegments, so that for each subsegment, the cost function along that subsegment is a single quadratic piece.
-Apply Lemma~\ref{claim:propagate} to a subsegment to compute in constant time a piecewise quadratic cost function along the output boundary.
-Apply this process to all subsegments to obtain a set of piecewise quadratic cost functions along the output boundary.
+Divide the input boundaries into segments, so that for each segments, the cost function along that segments is a single quadratic piece.
+Apply Lemma~\ref{claim:propagate} to a segments to compute in constant time a piecewise quadratic cost function along the output boundary.
+Apply this process to all segments to obtain a set of piecewise quadratic cost functions along the output boundary.
 Combine these cost functions by taking their lower envelope.
 Return this lower envelope as the boundary cost function along the output boundary.
 This completes the statement of our propagation step.
 Its correctness follows from construction.